Areas of the Las Vegas Valley

 Las Vegas Horse Property

 Again, there are many 1/2 acre homes with custom homes on them.
 Over the years, people who don’t ride horses have built homes with huge entertainment backyards, gardens, multiple garages, and casitas.
 Other areas with horse zoning are called Rural Preservation Neighborhoods.
-Horse zoning is strictly enforced, and if you have 1/2 an acre (gross) and can have up to two horses.
+Horse zoning is strictly enforced.
+If you have 1/2 an acre (gross) and can have up to two horses.

 Rural Preservation Neighborhoods are a special rural zoning designation designed to enhance the urban experience.
 There are fewer lights and sidewalks, larger setbacks, and no CCR’s or HOA’s.
 Trails and dirt pathways often lead to mountain trails.
-You don’t have to ride to enjoy living on a large lot and enjoy the peace and tranquility.
+You don’t have to ride to enjoy living on a large lot and enjoy the peace and tranquility of your private paradise.

 Wildlife Preservation Areas

 Golf courses are rare in North Las Vegas and on the east side of the city.
-Sunrise Mountain has the Morman Temple, many affordable custom homes with views on 1/2 acre plus lots, and great subdivisions of homes near Nellis Air Force Base.
+Sunrise Mountain has the Morman Temple, many affordable custom homes with views on 1/2 acre plus lots.
+There are great subdivisions of homes near Nellis Air Force Base.
 Being in the proximity of a higher crime area, malls and stores are sparse.

-Home prices vary according to which area of the valley that you live in.
-Henderson is the most expensive city- it has the least amount of land.
+Home prices vary according to which area of the Valley you are looking at homes for sale.
+Henderson is the most expensive city because it has the least amount of vacant land to develop.
 North Las Vegas is the most affordable because 1/2 of the city’s land is still undeveloped.
 Las Vegas has older, less expensive housing and brand new homes priced somewhere between Henderson and North Las Vegas home prices.

 When relocating to Las Vegas, if you are unsure about where to live, we offer our clients a “Three Hour Tour.”
 During this time, we share our knowledge with you so that you can make an informed decision about which area you want.
 Then we look for houses.